AndrYOUsha/ExampleMyGameCrocodile/README.md

 # ExampleMyGameCrocodile
-A game in which you need to guess the words
+A game in which you need to guess the words.
-Game engine - Unity
+Game engine - Unity.
+C#